Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-00.md

 .# Abstract

-This document specifies a new SASL mechanism designed to be used with short-lived, exclusively emphermeral tokens.
+This document specifies a new SASL mechanism designed to be used with short-lived, exclusively ephemeral tokens.

 {mainmatter}